New Years Eve in Manchester

 Much has happened since the Roman fort of Mamucium was established in 79 AD.
 After becoming the world’s first industrialised city, Manchester went on to become one of the most famous music cities of the world.

 I recently went for a road trip through the presumably alien-infested territory of the American Southwest.
 First quest of the day: Area 51.
-In order to get to Area 51 you will have to drive through the Nevada desert along Route 375, aptly named the Extraterrestrial Highway.

 After driving over 3800 miles across five states and two time zones, it feels good to be home.
 It had been almost a decade since last time I drove a car along the busy streets of Los Angeles, but it was just as chaotic as I remembered.

 “Los Angeles, November, 2019”.
-That is the opening text for the classic movie Blade Runner from 1982.
+That is the opening line for the classic movie Blade Runner from 1982.
 Well, this is Los Angeles 2012, and I guess that replicants and flying cars are simply not going to happen within 7 years.
 But I digress.

 New Mexico is truly the land of wonders.
 Or should I say bonkers?
 There is something strange, bizarre or wonderful around every corner.
 After taking a shortcut along dirt roads with cattle guards we arrived at our destination, the aptly named Pie Town.